Volvo Trucks empowers technicians around the world to learn about electric trucks in Virtual Reality.

 Volvo Trucks decided to supplement traditional on-site training with a virtual learning space.
 This particular virtual learning space is designed for technicians and responsible trainers for each market to learn about the new electric truck model.
 Virtual Reality minimizes the need for travelling and is a safe way for the technicians to train on new trucks, such as the electric truck that carries with it the risk of high voltage.

 By using VR instead of video tutorials, the technicians learn by doing.
-Volvo Trucks wanted to make sure this was an experience rather than a tool, and we helped them by creating a realistic multi-user VR world where colleagues could interact with each other, regardless of location or time zone.Business and technology consulting Enhanced Reality Centre of Excellence
+Volvo Trucks wanted to make sure this was an experience rather than a tool, and we helped them by creating a realistic multi-user VR world where colleagues could interact with each other, regardless of location or time zone.Tietoevry Create is a leading accelerator for fast-paced digital innovation and sustainable value creation Extended Reality Services

 Volvo Trucks are one of the largest medium to heavy-duty truck brands in the world.
 Their vehicles are sold and serviced in more than 130 countries all over the world.
 The launch of the new electric truck is the strategic initiative of Volvo Trucks.
 Throughout their entire organization, they focus on their core values: Quality, Safety and Environmental Care.